alexmanly/hashicorp-demo/packer/README.md

 ## Cookbooks

 The cookbooks to be installed in the Packer image should be added to the `cookbooks/Berksfile`.
-The applications installed into the image are `git`, `java` and `tomcat`.
+The applications installed into the image are `git` and`java`.

+## Scripts
+There are some scripts that are used to install `consul`, `vault` and `nomad`.

 ## Building the Image